 What Is Director Disqualification?

-Director disqualification is when a director of a company is disqualified for a set period of time.
+This is when a director of a company is disqualified for a set period of time.
 This will be a minimum of two years and up to a maximum of 15 years.
-During this time, the individual is not permitted to work as a director, or be involved in the formation, promotion or management of a company, whether directly or indirectly.
+During this time, the individual is not permitted to work as a director.
+Including, being involved in the formation, promotion or management of a company, whether directly or indirectly.

 When Can A Director Be Disqualified?